Eduardo Sáenz de Cabezón

 Eduardo Sáenz de Cabezón Irigaray (born 24 June 1972, Logroño) is a Spanish mathematician, and professor of computer languages and systems at the University of La Rioja since 2001.
 He is a recognized specialist in scientific monologues.
 He develops his research in the area of computational algebra, to which he has contributed 25 research publications and collaborations with Spanish and European mathematicians such as Henry P. Wynn.

 Cabezón is also known for disseminating mathematics through conferences, shows and talks for people of all ages around the world.
 He was the winner of competition for scientific monologues at Famelab Spain (2013) and at the Aquae Foundation (2014), also becoming a finalist at the Cheltenham Science Festival (United Kingdom).

 Career

 Eduardo Sáenz de Cabezón studied during his youth at the Sagasta Institute in Logroño.
-After high school, he decided to study mathematics and computer science, inspired by a teacher passionated about mathematics.
+After high school, he decided to study mathematics and computer science, inspired by a teacher passionate about mathematics.
 He was also licensed in theology at the Pontifical University of Comillas, and holds a PhD in mathematics from the University of La Rioja.